 Words are all around us!

 Just one more stop before you head home.
-So into the store you go.
-You’re shopping and your daughter says, “That says oranges!”
-You are surprised and happy as you think that your child is reading the sign.
+So into the store, you go.
+You’re shopping, and your daughter says, “That says oranges!”
+You are surprised and happy as you think your child reads the sign.

 Or is she?

 Not exactly.
 At a young age, with your help, children begin to see that words are printed everywhere.
-They see signs, labels, and logos, and they begin to understand that words have meaning, but they aren’t really reading yet.
-However, this is an important step to reading.
-It’s very common that young children start to recognize favorite logos even before they can actually read the words.
+They see signs, labels, and logos, and they begin to understand that words have meaning, but they aren’t reading yet.
+However, this is an important step towards reading.
+It’s very common for young children to start recognizing logos before they can actually read the words.

 A few positive words go a long way.

 When this happens, it’s important to encourage them.
 Your positive response tells them that they are on the right path.
 Encouraging children to be aware of the words around them is a great way to build the supportive relationship needed to help them learn how to read and write.
 As her curiosity grows, she might point at a word and ask what it says or means.
 When she asks, “What’s that?”
 Be sure to answer.
 Your job is to try to keep the conversation going.
 The more conversation you have, the more words she will hear.
 Keep it interesting.
 The more she is interested, the more she will learn.